 Where does the name ‘rhinoceros’ come from?

-Two Greek words, ‘rhino’ meaning nose and ‘ceros’ meaning horn combine to create the word rhinoceros.
+Two Greek words, ‘rhino’ meaning nose and ‘ceros’ meaning horn combine to create the word rhinoceros, although rhinoceros is most commonly abbreviated to rhino.

 What’s the collective noun for rhinos?